 Now is likely not the time to be extra strict with limitations — you’re going through a ton of life changes all at once! — but limiting foods high in refined carbs or trans / saturated fats is also useful in appetite and weight management.

 When you’re already juggling so much, we get that the last thing you want to do is sit down and make even more decisions about how to build a meal plan that supports your weight loss goals, so we’re here to do that for you.
-Just take our SIMPLE quiz to get started.
+Just take our Simple quiz to get started.

 Try intermittent fasting